numeract/aws-lambda-r/doc/AWS-setup.md

 1. Go to AWS web console and select Frankfurt / eu-central-1 region
 2. To to EC2 > Instances
 3. Select all running instance > Actions button > Instance State > Terminate

+## DELETE SERVICES

+# VPC
+1. Go to AWS Console
+2. Select VPC from Services menu
+3. From VPC Dashboard,Virtual Private Cloud section, select "Your VPC's"
+4. Select the VPC you want to delete
+5. Click on "Actions" button
+6. Select "Delete VPC" option

+# Subnet
+1. Go to AWS Console
+2. Select VPC from Services menu
+3. From VPC Dashboard,Virtual Private Cloud section, select "Subnets"
+4. Select the subnet you want to delete
+5. Click on "Actions" button
+6. Select "Delete Subnet" option

+# Service Role
+1. Go to AWS Console
+2. Select IAM from Services menu
+3. From IAM Dashboard, select "Roles"
+4. Select the role you want to delete
+5. Click on "Delete role" button

+# Lambda Function
+1. Go to AWS Console
+2. Select Lambda from Services menu
+3. Select "Functions" from AWS Lambda menu
+4. Select the function you want to delete
+5. Click on "Delete" button

+# S3 Bucket
+1. Go to AWS Console
+2. Select S3 from Services menu
+3. Select the bucket you want to delete
+4. Click the "Delete bucket" button

+# API
+1. Go to AWS Console
+2. Select API Gateway from Services menu
+3. Select the API you want to delete
+4. Click the "Actions" button
+5. Select "Delete API" option

+# API Rescources
+1. Go to the API that contains the resource you want to delete
+2. Select the resource you eant to delete
+4. Click the "Actions" button
+5. Select "Delete Resource" option

+# API Authorizers
+1. Go to the API that contains the authorizer you want to delete
+2. Select "Authorizers" from the API's menu
+3. Click on "Delete Authorizer" button placed in the right corner of authorizer description section

 ## Create Custom Settings file